 Emerging markets are relatively stable when compared to frontier markets.
 But they do carry more risk than developed countries like the United States.
-Consequently, investors with a medium to long-term outlook are generally best off including these types of investments in their portfolios.
+Consequently, investors with a medium to the long-term outlook are generally best off including these types of investments in their portfolios.
 Older investors may want to stick to all-world or more diverse funds focused on developed countries.

 Some popular emerging market ETFs include: